 The DLM Forum & ARMA International are now accepting proposals for speakers for this year conference in Brighton.

->

-> Submission of proposals by experts in all relevant fields, including information governance, public administration, legal, data protection, risk management ICT, records management, archives, and research, will be welcomed.
+Submission of proposals by experts in all relevant fields, including Information Governance, public administration, legal issues, data protection, risk management ICT, Records Management, archives, and research are welcome.

->

-> Proposals must be submitted on-line and are accepted for communications, posters, and tutorials or workshops:
+Proposals must be submitted on-line and are accepted for communications, posters, and tutorials or workshops:

 · The proposals can be either for a position paper or a full paper.
 Position papers may present new ideas, or initiatives, or proposals for the future.
 Full papers may present case studies of your work, e.g. on the results of projects and implementations or research, or best practices.

 · Proposals for posters providing solutions to new problems, approaches or work in progress are also welcome (posters can be complemented with local demonstrations).